Looking to create a better employee experience? Then read on.

-Customer Experience is a well-defined, mature model that is used to map out the customer journey.
+Customer experience is a well-defined, mature model, used to map out the customer journey.
 The framework includes measurements like Net Promoter Score (NPS) to understand how likely a customer is to recommend your business to a family member or friend.

 Think about a great customer experience you had.
 Now think of a time when you had a good experience at work.
 Are there similarities?
 You might find that as a customer you were listened to, you trusted the product or service, and got a high quality result.
 Great communication and top quality work – sounds like a good employee experience too, doesn’t it?

-Applying customer experience concepts to the Employee Experience will help you to develop an integrated focus on the employee lifecycle.
+Applying customer experience concepts to the employee experience will help you develop a more holistic approach to the employee lifecycle.

-Pulse surveys, which gather real-time feedback throughout an employee journey, are an effective way to collect insights that measure the Employee Experience is in your organisation.
+Pulse surveys, which gather real-time feedback throughout your employee journey, are an effective way to collect insights that measure your employee experience.

 So what exactly is EX?

 Employee experience affects the entire employee lifecycle, from onboarding to offboarding, and even when your employees leave and become corporate alumni.

 Jacob Morgan, author of The Employee Experience Advantage, looks at the employee’s cultural, physical and technological environment to define employee experience.
 Here’s his definition of each:

 “This is how employees feel when they are inside of an organization, the vibe that they get, the organizational structure, leadership style, compensation and benefits, and so on.”